grab/engineering-blog/_posts/2017-06-19-how-we-scaled-our-cache-and-got-a-good-nights-sleep.md

 ### Problem

 Our CDS (Common Data Service) relies heavily on caching too.
-It helps us reduce database load and generate faster responses to our customers.
+It helps us reduce database load and generate faster responses to our consumers.
 But as our business grows, the load on our cache system grows too and it might eventually become a bottleneck.

 To solve this potential problem, we need to be able to horizontally scale our cache system.
 Why horizontally?